Jonathan India Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in MLB.
+- The Padres pitching staff is 16th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have the eighth-ranked team ERA among all league pitching staffs (3.85).
+- The Padres' 3.86 team ERA ranks eighth among all league pitching staffs.

-- Padres pitchers combine to rank 14th in baseball in home runs allowed (90 total, 1.1 per game).
+- The Padres rank 15th in baseball in home runs allowed (91 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.